lowrollr/turbozero/README.md

 For more information on demo coniguration, see the [Demo](https://github.com/lowrollr/turbozero/wiki/Demo) wiki page.
 ## Future Work
 Major future initiatives include:
-* implementing AZ improvements from [Clausen et al., 2021](https://www.scitepress.org/Papers/2021/102459/102459.pdf) as optional configurations
-* Stochastic AlphaZero
-* MuZero
+* porting to JAX to fall in line with the rest of the RL ecosystem
-* Investigate integration with 3rd-party vectorized environments
+* support 3rd-party JAX environments
-* Multi-GPU/Distributed support
-* Additional vectorized environments
-* Support for automated hyperparameter tuning
+* ditch homemade metrics library for tensorboard

 ## Issues
 If you use this project and encounter an issue, error, or undesired behavior, please submit a [GitHub Issue](https://github.com/lowrollr/turbozero/issues) and I will do my best to resolve it as soon as I can.
 You may also contact me directly via `hello@jacob.land`.